ocaml/v2.ocaml.org/site/learn/companies.md

     </dt>
     <dd class="span5">
         <h2><a href="http://cacaoweb.org">CACAOWEB</a>, United Kingdom and Hong Kong</h2>
-        <p>Cacaoweb is a developing an application platform of a new
+        <p>Cacaoweb is developing an application platform of a new
         kind.
 It runs on top of our peer-to-peer network, which happens to be one of the largest in the world.
 The capabilities of the platform are diverse and range from